wilsonliaows/docs/on-prem/proxy.md

 In this setup, username and password are optional.

-Using a proxy server for establishing a secure tunnel requires a support for [CONNECT](https://en.wikipedia.org/wiki/HTTP_tunnel#HTTP_CONNECT_tunneling) feature; make sure the proxy server is configured to allow `CONNECT` requests to the Workato gateway (`sg.workato.com`).
+Using a proxy server for establishing a secure tunnel requires support for [CONNECT](https://en.wikipedia.org/wiki/HTTP_tunnel#HTTP_CONNECT_tunneling) feature; make sure the proxy server is configured to allow `CONNECT` requests to the Workato gateway (`sg.workato.com`).